derekpage3/RAMTimingCalculator/docs/README.md

 For all the reasons above and more, the application is **NOT** by any means a foolproof easy "one click and go auto-overclock" application that will reliably give you all the settings you need every time.
 It is a very simple tool, that uses very simple calculations, to give you a starting point to work with, but you will still need to put in the work required of any memory overclock.

 There are many others who can, and have, explained this topic MUCH better than I ever could, so I wont attempt to dive any deeper here.
-See the [Recommended Sources](#hdrRecResources) section for additional resources that further explore the topic.
+See the <a href="#hdrRecResources">Recommended Sources</a> section for additional resources that further explore the topic.

+<h2 id="hdrStabilityTests">Stability Tests</h2>

 Stability Tests
 ---------------